operand/agency/README.md

 ## What are some known limitations or issues?

-* Agency is still in early development.
+* Despite the 1.x.x version, Agency is still in early development.
 Like many projects in the AI agent space it is somewhat experimental at this time, with the goal of finding and providing a minimal yet useful foundation for building agent systems.

   Expect changes to the API over time as features are added or changed.
-The library follows semver versioning starting at 1.x.x.
+The library follows semver versioning.
 Minor version updates may contain breaking API changes.
 Patch versions should not.

 * This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.